syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 The **IShape** interface represents an [AutoShape](https://support.office.com/en-ca/article/Add-change-or-delete-shapes-4f7931c3-7794-440e-820e-9469ad756f05) in an Excel workbook.

-To know more about various AutoShape types supported in XlsIO, please refer **AutoShapeType** enumeration in API section.
+To learn more about various AutoShape types supported in XlsIO, refer to the **AutoShapeType** enumeration in API section.

 The following code example illustrates how to insert and format AutoShapes.